List of body armor performance standards: Backface deformation

-Textile armor is tested for both penetration resistance by bullets and for the impact energy transmitted to the wearer.
-The "backface signature," or transmitted impact energy, is measured by shooting armor mounted in front of a backing material, typically oil-based modeling clay.
+Backface deformation is defined in NIJ Standard-0101.07 as "the indentation in the backing material caused by a projectile impact on the test item during testing".
+It is measured by shooting armor mounted in front of a backing material, typically oil-based modeling clay.
 The clay is used at a controlled temperature and verified for impact flow before testing.
 After the armor is impacted with the test bullet, the vest is removed from the clay and the depth of the indentation in the clay is measured.